cs107-undefined/Undefined_AD/docs/documentation/usage.rst

     print(output_f1[0])
     >>>3.72

-    # use index 1 to access the derivative value of the function
+    # use index 1 to access the derivative value (the Jacobian Matrix) of the function
     print(output_f1[1])
     >>>[[1.359], [2.718]]

-In the derivative results, the order is the same as the lambda function's variable order.
+In the derivative results (the Jacobian Matrix), the order is the same as the lambda function's variable order.
 In this case, the first is the partial derivative for x and the other one is for y.

 The ``trace`` function can also handle multiple dimensional calculation.
 Refer to section 3.3 below.